 |

-Splice reconnects Outer Junctions/Symlink directories
+Splice reconnects Outer Junctions/Symlink directories in the destination to their

 In the above example Folder1 is copied to Destination/Folder1, and